Beverly Hills, 90210: Parodies

 The Fox sketch show The Edge did a parody of 90210 that mocked Tori Spelling.
 During the sketch, the character of Tori constantly says, "I can do whatever I want because this is my Daddy's show."
 Aaron Spelling took offense to this, and asked for an apology from the producers of the show.
 Saturday Night Live also did a Tori Spelling parody as well, where Melanie Hutsell spoofed Spelling, which was met with less protest.

 The Mickey Mouse Club did a parody sketch called Beverly Hillbillies 90210, combining the characters of both 90210 and The Beverly Hillbillies.
 In 1999, Christina Aguilera from the Mickey Mouse Club made a cameo performance on Beverly Hills 90210 as herself performing at the PPAD for David Silver's surprise birthday party, season 10 episode 2: "Let's Eat Cake".
 Music from former MMC members Justin Timberlake and JC Chasez of 'N Sync also was originally used during several opening title sequences during the mid-to-late seasons of 90210.

 MADtv made its own parodies of the show as Beverly Hills, 90210 B.C. set in prehistoric Beverly Hills.
 When Luke Perry made his high-profile return to the series, MADtv did a second parody titled Beverly Hills 9021-H20 which had the characters being stalked and killed off by Luke Perry (Pat Kilbane), who had rejoined the cast as a masked killer who was a parody of Michael Myers of the Halloween film series.

 The Czech TV Nova parody show Tele Tele made a parody of the show known as Heverly Debils.
 Three mini-episodes (about 10 minutes each) were filmed.

 GZA of the Wu-Tang Clan released a song called "Killah Hills 10304", a reference to the show's title in a song about crime and a rough neighborhood.

 A VH1 promo for I Love the 90s featured Hal Sparks and Michael Ian Black sitting in the Peach Pit, with Beverly Hills, 90210's theme music playing.
 Joe E. Tata also appears in the promo as Nat.

 In 2009, The Simpsons aired an episode called "Waverly Hills, 9-0-2-1-D'oh", which features Lisa wanting to go to a better school and finding it in the very posh town of Waverly Hills.

-On the 9th season of RuPaul's Drag Race, the contestants acted in a parody of the show, called "Beverly Hills, 9021-HO".
-The episode was guest judged by Jennie Garth and Tori Spelling.